 In order to identify if the significant difference in the level of importance of work values of respondents when they are grouped according to their age, Kruskal Wallis H Test was used.
 Table 10 shows the result of this test.

-Table 10
+Table 10.
 Difference in the Level of Importance of Work Values of Respondents When They Are Grouped According to Their Age